1-MINUTE HOT TOPIC

 Yes.
 Punctuation as we know it began to develop in the Middle Ages.
 Monks copying manuscripts in the 7th to 9th centuries started using spaces between words to improve readability and speed up their work.
 By the time the Magna Carta was written in 1215, punctuation was still mostly just spaces, with limited use of other marks.
 However, by the time Copernicus published his famous book in the 16th century, we had modern writing with periods, commas, paragraphs, and even chapters.

-As part of telling the story of the printing press in 30 Philosophers, I share this narrative:
+As part of telling the story of the printing press in 30 Philosophers, the narrative is shared like this:

 “Prior to 900 CE, [writing] had no case—it was all uppercase or lowercase.
 It had no punctuation at all: no spaces, no commas, no periods, no paragraphs.
 It was just letters strung together.
 For example, most historical documents written before 900 CE in the West, particularly Latin and Greek texts, employed scriptio continua, featuring all uppercase letters, with no spaces between words, no punctuation, no paragraphs.